A monotonicity formula for minimal connections: Introduction

-where $\vol_g$is the volume form defined by the Riemannian metric $g$.
+where $\vol_g$ is the volume form defined by the Riemannian metric $g$.
 Note that $v(\n) \geq 1$ since $\FFs$ is skew-symmetric.
 See Sections \ref{sec:def vol} and \ref{sec:min conn} for details.
 Thus when $X$ is noncompact of infinite volume, it is useful to define the \textbf{normalized volume functional} $V^0:\cA_0 \to \rl$ given by

 Note that the functional $V$ is considered as the ``mirror" of the volume functional for submanifolds.
 That is, when $X$ is the total space of a torus fiber bundle, the functional $V$ corresponds to the volume functional for submanifolds via the real Fourier--Mukai transform by the proof of \cite[Lemma 4.3]{kawai2021FM}.
 This is also called the Dirac-Born-Infeld (DBI) action in theoretical physics \cite{mmms2000DBI}.
+A similar volume functional is defined in \cite[Definition 3.1]{jacob2017}.
+See \cite[Remark 6.12]{kawai2021mirror} for the relation between these functionals.

 We call critical points of $V$ or $V^0$ \textbf{minimal connections}.
 Minimal connections are considered as ``mirrors" of minimal submanifolds in the sense that minimal submanifolds correspond to minimal connections via the real Fourier--Mukai transform as shown in Lemma \ref{lem:FM min}.

 More generally, we define the volume functional $V=V_g: \Omega^2 \to [0,\infty]$ and the normalized volume functional $V^0=V^0_g: \Omega^2 \to [0,\infty]$ as

 by replacing $\FF$ with a 2-form $\beta$ in \eqref{eq:def vol intro} and \eqref{eq:def nor vol intro}, respectively.
 By the variation of $V^0_g$ with respect to the metric $g$, we can define the \textbf{stress-energy tensor} for a 2-form, which is a symmetric 2-tensor.
 A 2-form is said to satisfy a \textbf{conservation law} if the stress-energy tensor is divergence free.
 We show that the curvature 2-form of a minimal connection satisfies a conservation law in Theorem \ref{thm:min imply cons}.
 This can be understood as a consequence of Noether's theorem and the diffeomorphism invariance of $V^0_g (\n)$.
 See Remarks \ref{rem:variational SET} and \ref{rem:variational minimal} for details.